jdeisenberg/icljs/_sources/map_function.rst

 ::::::::::::::::::::::::::

 The previous two pages gave you the fundamentals of lists and vectors, but if you think there was something missing, you are correct
-You may have een wondering how you work with the items in a collection one after another.
+You may have been wondering how you work with the items in a collection, one after another.
 In this page and the next pages, we will show you three of the most important functions for manipulating collections:  ``map``, ``reduce``, and ``filter``.

 The ``map`` function